 It is easy to see how these Depression signs and symptoms fit into the explanation above.

-Common misconceptions about depression signs and symptoms
+Common misconceptions about depression

 Depression symptoms are caused by a chemical imbalance